RomanCLV/ReScan/README.md

   -h [ --help ]               Produce help message

 Run Process Options:
-  -c [ --config ] config.ini  Specify a config file
-  -f [ --file ] file.obj      Specify an obj file
-  -p [ --prescan ]            Indicates to run the PreScan process
+  -c [ --config ] config.ini  Specify one or more config files -f [ --file ] file.obj      Specify one or more obj files -p [ --prescan ]            Indicates to run the PreScan process

 Configuration Options: